An NLO-Matched Initial and Final State Parton Shower on a GPU: Appendix: NLO Calculation and Matching

 \subsection{Matching to the Parton Shower}

-Once the H and S events have been generated, they need to be showered.
-There are many possible ways to connect the shower to the NLO code, with the subtraction term in H events matching the showering of S events.
+After producing these contributions, we generate Standard or \textbf{S} events where there is no emission and the event weight is $\diffd \sigma^{\mathcal{B}+\mathcal{V}+\mathcal{I} + \mathcal{C}}$, as well as Hard Emission, or \textbf{H} events, with weight $\diffd \sigma^{\mathcal{R}-\mathcal{S}}$.
+Once the H and S events have been generated, they are showered.
+This approach to matching is often called subtractive, or MC@NLO-like matching \cite{Frixione:2002ik}.
+These ingredients can also be used to attain multiplicative, or POWHEG-like matching, where the first emission is upgraded to a hard emission \cite{Nason:2004rx}.
+Even in subtractive matching, there are many possible ways to connect the shower to the NLO code, with the subtraction term in H events matching the showering of S events.
 We have chosen the simplest approach, where the ordering variable is set to the hadronic centre-of-mass energy squared, performing a ``power shower'' \cite{plehn-squark-2005}.
 Alternative choices and their behaviour can be studied using Herwig \cite{bellm-parton-2016}.
 As mentioned above, this means that the subtraction term applies everywhere in phase space, and we can write H events in terms of $(\mathcal{R} - \mathcal{S})$.

 \end{appendix}